Plutonium tetrafluoride

-Plutonium(IV) fluoride is a chemical compound with the formula (PuF4).
-It is a brown solid but can appear a variety of colors depending on the grain size, purity, moisture content, lighting, and presence of contaminants.
+Plutonium(IV) fluoride is a chemical compound with the formula PuF4.
+This salt is generally a brown solid but can appear a variety of colors depending on the grain size, purity, moisture content, lighting, and presence of contaminants.
 Its primary use in the United States has been as an intermediary product in the production of plutonium metal for nuclear weapons usage.

 Formation

 Plutonium(IV) fluoride is produced in the reaction between plutonium dioxide (PuO2) or plutonium(III) fluoride (PuF3) with hydrofluoric acid (HF) in a stream of oxygen (O2) at 450 to 600 °C. The main purpose of the oxygen stream is to avoid reduction of the product by hydrogen gas, small amounts of which are often found in HF.